Sunday, November 3, 2024

 Beef stew is a delicious and hearty meal on its own, but it can be even better with the right side dishes.
 Some classic choices include crusty bread, mashed potatoes, or roasted vegetables.
 You might also try serving the stew over noodles or with a side salad for a lighter option.

-See also How Do You Make Beef Stew Meat Tender
+See also How Much Protein Is In Beef Stew

 Making Ahead and Freezing Tips for Beef Stew